 Domain name and email hosting

 Registering a domain name and email hosting are two separate services, but they are often offered together by domain name registrars and web hosting providers.
-Email hosting involves setting up email accounts that are associated with your domain name, such as firstname.lastname@example.org or email@example.com.
+Email hosting involves setting up email accounts and an email address that are associated with your domain name, such as email@example.com or firstname.lastname@example.org.
 It may also offer other features and services such as webmail access, spam filtering, virus protection and email forwarding.
 Many domain name registrars and web hosting providers offer bundled services that include domain name registration and email hosting, which can simplify the process.